dobbelina/repository.dobbelina/.github/ISSUE_TEMPLATE/feature-or-site-addition-request.md

 A clear and concise description of what you want to happen.

-**If it's a site addition request, add url below**
+**If it's a site addition request, add url below** Sites with no DMCA information will not be added